 As with any organization, employee turnover can be very expensive, especially when you factor in things like the cost of backfilling the position.
 An organization with a strong onboarding process can greatly reduce its employee turnover by up to 82 percent.

 Onboarding should begin from the moment a potential employee steps foot inside your organization.
 Have your manager or employees extend a warm welcome at the start of the recruitment process.
 Don't take up too much of your new hire's time with paperwork so their first day can be filled with introductions and early learning about their co-workers and any additional duties they need to perform.

 We know what you might be thinking right now.
 “These are a lot of Q&As to keep up with”.
 While that is true, it's only by requesting feedback that you can continuously improve your hiring and onboarding processes.
 The good news is, Qualee can help you ask all these questions (and more!) to your new hires, thanks to our powerful Survey feature!

 Asking the right questions will show your employees that you care about their happiness at work, while also helping you improve everything that needs improvement, so there's no reason why you shouldn't do it.
 Try our Starter Plan today!

 You might be interested in the following resources:

 Calculate onboarding ROI using our Onboarding Cost Calculator

-Learn about our Why Digitisation Is Changing Onboarding and Engagement
+Learn about our Why Digitization Is Changing Onboarding and Engagement

 Read about 33 Exit Interview Questions for an Effective Offboarding Experience